atomisthq/docs/docs/reference-docs/cli.md

  * `edit <existing project path>`: Edit an existing project using a registered editor.
  * `exit`: Exit the shell
  * `show`: Show the current state of the shell, including registered generators and editors.
  * `superfork`: Specify a GitHub repo containing a project that you wish to use as the basis for a template.
+(A seed project such as the `angular/quickstart` demo is ideal for this).
 Instead of a simple clone, the result will be a new directory under the current `template_root` containing a template that can create similar projects.
+You can then evolve the template to parameterize more parts of it: In the case of a JavaScript project, you would probably begin by turning `package.json` into a template by appending `_.mustache` to the filename and populating it using parameters you declare in `meta/info.yml`.
+See documentation on template structure (TODO: LINK) for more information.

 ## Suggested Workflow with the Atomist Shell CLI

- 1. `git clone` GitHub template repository, which can include a generator and multiple editors.
+ 1. `git clone` GitHub a template repository, which can include a generator and multiple editors, under the `template_root` directory specified in your configuration.
 Then work on the template locally.
  2. Use `create` and `edit` CLI commands to create and work on generated projects.
-It's a good idea to `git init` these projects for easy diffing.
+It's a good idea to `git init` these projects for easy diffing, even if you don't intend to push them.
- 3. Use `reload` command when files change.
+ 3. Use the shell's `reload` command when files change.
- 4. Commit and push templates as necessary.
+ 4. Commit and push the template as necessary.

+As an alternative to step (1) above, you could begin by "superforking" an existing project on GitHub to create a template.